Truth & Reconciliation Day

 When an accountant reconciles two sets of numbers, we look at each number on each set of books, compare, and line them up.
 Anything out of place tells us what we need to change or fix.
 And regarding this land’s history, there are several discrepancies to fix.

-A good example of a typical reconciliation we deal with as accountants are bank reconciliation.
+A good example of a typical reconciliation we deal with as accountants is bank reconciliation.
 The bank statement says the chequing balance was $10,000 on September 30, while the books say it was $7,010 on that day.

 What’s going on?
-This is similar to reconciling differences between people and groups, and organizations.
-One group says life’s fair for everyone, another group shows events from the past that prove this isn’t true.
+This is similar to reconciling differences between people, groups, and organizations.
+One group says life’s fair for everyone, and another group shows events from the past that prove this isn’t true.